- I used to use Official Payments to make monthly payments. Why can't I find them on your site anymore?

 You should select the payment option that best describes the type of payment you are making.
-The four payment options are:
+The payment options are:

 - Quarterly Estimated Personal Income Tax: Use this payment option to make your quarterly Oregon estimated income tax payments.
 The payment will be posted to your estimated tax account.
 You will claim the estimated payment on your original return when you file it with the Oregon Department of Revenue.